manuel-uberti/manuel-uberti.github.io/_posts/2020-03-01-helm-ripgrep-mode-line.md

 two-fold issue: my mode-line is bigger than the default one and I don’t need all the information usually printed by `helm-do-grep-ag`.

-By inspecting Helm’s source code one can easily find out what `helm-do-grep-ag` does on [mode-line-format](http://doc.endlessparentheses.com/Var/mode-line-format.html).
+By inspecting Helm source code one can easily find out what `helm-do-grep-ag` does on [mode-line-format](http://doc.endlessparentheses.com/Var/mode-line-format.html).
 Basically, among other things `helm-grep-ag-init` sets up the value for `mode-line-format` according to the number of results.
 Very well, then, it’s time to bring [el-patch](https://www.manueluberti.eu/emacs/2019/12/01/el-patch/) back in the game.

 First, though, aesthetics.